murraywarnock/web-sprint-challenge-advanced-web-applicationsCOMPLETE/interview_answers.md

 1. Explain what a token is used for.
+A token is a one-way encryption of authorization credentials. that  Presenting the token to the server indicates that a client has been successfully authenticated.

 2. What steps can you take in your web apps to keep your data secure?